MrMak21/Spring_Car_Repair_Web_Application/README.md

     c.
 For a user's Email Adress display all available db records

-The project was developed in collaboration with: @Giannis Agathos
+The project was developed in collaboration with: [a link](https://github.com/ioanags)